 Keep Stormwater Clean

-- Use chemical fertilizers and pesticides sparingly.
+- Follow directions for fertilizer use and clean up any excess.
 Sprinklers and rain wash chemicals into nearby storm drains, eventually damaging aquatic life.
 Even lawn clippings contain pollutants.
 Leave clippings on the lawn as natural fertilizer or compost them.